Skin immune system

 To produce antibodies, B cells require cytokine signalling and stimulatory signals from Th cells.
 This takes place in secondary lymphoid organs such as lymph nodes.

-- The B-cell receptor (BCR) must bind to the T cell receptor along with co-stimulatory signals on T helper cells.
+- The B cell receptor (BCR) must bind to the T cell receptor along with co-stimulatory signals on Th cells.

-- B cell proliferation (somatic hypermutation) leads to production of a specific antibody.
+- B cell proliferation (somatic hypermutation) leads to the production of a specific antibody.

 - Isotype switch results in IgG, IgA or IgE types of immunoglobulin.